sassoftware/vscode-sas-extension/website/docs/Features/sasNotebook.md

 :::

+## Language Support for Embedded Code

+SAS Notebook supports multiple languages including Python, R, SQL, and Lua.
+When working with these languages in SAS notebooks, enhanced language features such as code completion, hover information, and signature help are available.

+### Python Language Features

+Python code cells benefit from integrated IntelliSense powered by Pyright, which is included with the extension.
+No additional setup is required for Python language features.

+### R Language Features

+R code cells include basic IntelliSense features (code completion and hover documentation) for common R functions:

+- **In VS Code Desktop**: Basic code completion and hover information for common R functions is provided automatically - no installation required
+- **In Browser (VS Code for Web)**: Enhanced R language features are automatically available via WebR - no installation required!
+WebR provides basic code completion and hover information for common R functions.

+Note: R code execution via PROC RLANG requires a SAS connection, but the language features work independently.

 ## Export

 To export your SAS Notebook to other formats, click the **More Actions** (`...`) button on the notebook toolbar at top, and select `Export`.
 The following formats are supported.